Easy Tuna Salad Recipe

 Variations & Add-Ins

-- Egg Version.
-Stir in chopped hard-boiled eggs for extra protein.
+- Egg version.
+Stir in chopped hard-boiled eggs for a heartier, more filling option.

-- Seasoning Boost.
-Try dill, paprika, or onion powder to layer in more flavor.
+- Seasoning boost.
+Add dill, paprika, or onion powder to layer in more flavor.

 Tuna Salad Dressing